Miss Grand Thailand 2020: Thai Dress Fashion Show

 In a press conference to welcome the contestants of Miss Grand Thailand 2020 (Welcome Ceremony Press Conference), which was held on August 31, 2020, at the Grand Ballroom, Novotel Suvarnabhumi Airport Hotel.
-Samut Prakan Province There was a walk in an applied Thai fabric dress by all 77 contestants, all of which were designed and sewed by Thai designers who brought local local fabrics to sew into fashionable dresses under the concept of This is Me, This is Thailand: Thai Fabric in Lifestyle.
+Samut Prakan Province There was a walk in an applied Thai fabric dress by all 77 contestants, all of which were designed and sewed by Thai designers who brought local fabrics to sew into fashionable dresses under the concept of This is Me, This is Thailand: Thai Fabric in Lifestyle.
 The top 20 dresses that received the most votes via Facebook will be displayed in the exhibition of the contest.